ProfRosario/Notebook/How_To_Generate_SSH_Keys.md

 Start the SSH Agent
 ===================

-The the following commands:
+Type the following commands:

 > <code>$ ssh-agent $SHELL</code>

 > <code>$ ssh-add</code>

-The following message will appear:
+The following messages will appear:

 > <code>Enter passphrase for /home/you/.ssh/id_rsa:</code>